paolobenve/myphotoshare/README.md

     $ ./js-css-minify.sh

+By default, it uses https://javascript-minifier.com/ and https;//cssminifier.com/ web services, but the minifier tools can be changed in the configuration file (/etc/myphotoshare/myphotoshare.conf), cssmin and jsmin are currently supported.
+More local tools can easily be added.

 ### Config your web server

 Be sure you have a web server installed (`apache2`, `nginx`, ...), with `php` and `php5-gd` modules installed and set.